By Nathan Hewitt on October 18th, 2019

 Fiscal Sponsorship Is A Useful Tool for Many

-There are infinite things that Fiscal Sponsorship is not—but there are also many different kinds of fiscal sponsorship!
-We recommend our Introduction to Fiscal Sponsorship for an overview.
+There are infinite things that Fiscal Sponsorship is not—but there are also many different kinds of fiscal sponsorship, and different kinds of fiscal sponsors!
+Learn more about fiscal sponsorship in this video and in this article.

 [This blog post was a collaboration between Nathan Hewitt and Arno Mokros, Program Associates at Fractured Atlas.]